Small BusinessMarch 19, 202624 min read

 How do you automate document processing?

 Automating document processing involves five steps: (1) Set up an ingestion point — email inbox, upload portal, or scan folder.
 (2) Configure automatic document classification so the system identifies document type.
 (3) Define extraction rules for the fields you need (vendor name, total, due date, etc.).
-(4) Set up workflow triggers based on extracted data (route for approval if amount exceeds $1,000).
+(4) Set up workflow triggers based on extracted data — route for approval if amount exceeds a threshold.
 (5) Connect downstream systems so approved data flows directly to QuickBooks, your CRM, or wherever it needs to go.
 Most small businesses start with one document type — usually invoices — and expand from there.

 What are examples of document workflow automation?